crarlus/paprbag/README.md

 ***

-## More data
+## Original data
-Large classifiers trained on the present data are provided in the R package [data4paprbag](https://github.com/crarlus/data4paprbag).
+The large classifiers used in the publication are provided in the R package [data4paprbag](https://github.com/crarlus/data4paprbag).
+They were trained with ranger version 0.3.
+Current data is available in the (release tab)[link]

 ***